 Just a few days ago, a scam was also popped up on the Internet regarding the video calling feature of this app.

 The scam involves malicious messages inviting the users to activate video calling feature.
 The invitation leads them to a spoofed website which carries a malicious code.
-The exposure to such system could result in the submission of personal and call data which can be exploited and invariably harm the user.
-The purpose of Web User Advisory is to inform the general public about the ongoing scam, so they won’t fall prey to cyber crime.
+The exposure to such a system could result in the submission of personal and call data which can be exploited and invariably harm the user.
+The purpose of Web User Advisory is to inform the general public about the ongoing scam, so they won’t fall prey to cybercrime.

 We can see that WhatsApp is taking a keen interest in the video services, and we can expect some more features from this company in the future.